Recent from talks

 Team Fortress Classic

 Team Fortress Classic is a 1999 first-person shooter game developed by Valve and published by Sierra Studios.
-It was originally released in April 1999 for Windows, and is based on Team Fortress, a mod for the 1996 game Quake.
-The game puts two teams against each other in online multiplayer matches; each member plays as one of nine classes, each with different skills.
-The scenarios include capture the flag, territorial control, and escorting a "VIP" player.
+It was originally released in April 1999 as a mod for Valve's 1998 Windows game Half-Life, and is based on Team Fortress, a mod for the 1996 game Quake.

 Matches in Team Fortress Classic typically feature two teams, one red and one blue, and nine playable character classes.
 Each character class has a set of weapons and abilities unique to that specific class.
 This differentiation between classes makes for rock-paper-scissors-esque gameplay that requires teammates to work together in order to effectively achieve the objective.
 The class-system also encourages players to vary their selection of classes and utilize certain classes in conjunction with one another to gain the advantage.